 - Memory usage with regards to handling point clouds with a large number of individual scans has been substantially improved.
 Memory usage may be reduced by as much as 400%.

 - A button has been added to any dialog that needs to reference a surface.
-Before in 4.30, you needed to double click the field, now the button make is more obvious what to do.
+Before in v4.30, you needed to double click the field, now the button makes it more obvious what to do.